+Susan Wagshul-Golden, MSML

-Susan Wagshul-Golden Director of Emergency Preparedness & Campus Safety
+Director of Emergency Preparedness & Campus Safety

-Campus Safety and Security Department Organization
+Campus Safety & Security Department Organization

-The Vice Chancellor for Finance and Administration is the university's designated safety and security administrator, supported by the Director of Campus Safety and the Director of Integrated Facilities Management.
+The Vice Chancellor for Finance and Administration is the university's designated safety and security administrator, supported by the Director of Emergency Preparedness & Campus Safety and the Director of Integrated Facilities Management.
 As such the principal administrative responsibility for campus safety and security lies within the Division of Finance and Administration.
-The Campus Safety and Security Department is a team committed to ensuring the safety and security of the University of Washington Tacoma campus community.
-We are comprised of a Director, Program Coordinator, two Campus Security Sergeants, and eleven full-time Campus Security Officers.
+The Campus Safety & Security Department are a team committed to ensuring the safety and security of the University of Washington Tacoma campus community.
+We are comprised of a Director, Associate Director, two Program Coordinators, two Campus Security Sergeants, and 11 full-time Campus Security Officers.
 We all strive to conduct ourselves with the highest standards of professionalism, ethical behavior, and pride in all we do.

-Our Campus Security team provide in-person patrol services 24 hours a day, 7 days a week, and 365 days a year to foster a safe and secure educational environment for the University.
-Campus Security Officers patrol on foot, bicycle and vehicle patrol.
-Our campus is also patrolled by Downtown Business Improvement Association safety officers that ride bicycles as additional patrol support for our campus community, retail tenants and visitors.
-Our team have direct interoperability with City of Tacoma 911 South Sound dispatch to connect by radio with local emergency responders for emergencies and disasters.
+Our Campus Security team provides in-person patrol services 24 hours a day, 7 days a week, and 365 days a year to foster a safe and secure educational environment for the University.
+Campus Security officers patrol on foot, bicycle and vehicle patrol.
+Our campus is also patrolled by Downtown Business Improvement Association safety officers that provide bicycle patrol support for our campus community, retail tenants and visitors.
+Our team has direct interoperability with City of Tacoma 911 South Sound dispatch to connect by radio with local first responders for emergencies and disasters.
 We work with our community partners to coordinate assistance from Tacoma Fire Department, Tacoma Police Department, City of Tacoma Emergency Management, South Sound 911 dispatchers, Pierce County Mobile Health Crisis Unit, and Pierce County Emergency Management.
-Our department's non-emergency number is 253-692-4416 and our office is located in Dougan building 1st floor, Room 180 at 17th and Commerce Streets.
+Our department's non-emergency number is 253-692-4416 and our office is in the Dougan Building, room 180 at 17th and Commerce Street.

 Law Enforcement Authority: University of Washington Tacoma Campus Security officers are not commissioned law enforcement officers of the state of Washington and as such have no arrest authority.
 Campus Security officers are obligated as representatives of the University of Washington Tacoma to enforce university rules and regulations.
 Campus Security officers are permitted to approach individuals suspected of criminal activity to request their name and destination.
-However, since we do not have arrest authority, we would request through South Sound 911 dispatch for City of Tacoma Police Officers response to reported crimes we have witnessed or on behalf of our community so they can determine if an arrest is to be made.
+However, since we do not have arrest authority, we would request through South Sound 911 dispatch for City of Tacoma Police Officers to respond to reported crimes we have witnessed or on behalf of our community so they can determine if an arrest is to be made.

-Emergency Response: In a campus-wide emergency, Campus Safety and Security will work in concert with the UW Crisis team, City of Tacoma Emergency Management and Pierce County Emergency Management to provide a coordinated and effective response to the university community.
+Emergency Response: In a campus-wide emergency, Campus Safety & Security will work in concert with the UW Crisis team, City of Tacoma Emergency Management and Pierce County Emergency Management to provide a coordinated and effective response to the university community.
 Please click the link for more information on Emergency Evacuation Operation Plan for our campus.
 We encourage all users to access this site for information and to sign up for UW Alert.
 When an emergency occurs, these texts alert will notify the campus community of the nature of the emergency.
 Because we can send the alerts to any cell phone or email address regardless of physical location, students find them an invaluable resource for keeping informed if an emergency occurs on campus.